aherbert/gdsc-smlm/docs/model_plugins.rst

 The ``Doublet Analysis`` plugin fits a subset of the candidate spots in the benchmark image.
 These are fit as a single spot or as a double spot (doublet).
 The results are compared to the actual coordinates and scored.
 The ``Doublet Filter Analysis`` plugin applies filters to the fitting results to select if the single or doublet (or no fit) results should be accepted.
 The filtered results are then scored against the actual coordinates.

 Unlike standard fitting and filtering, where the system must decide if the fit of a single spot is good, doublet fitting must decide if the fit is better with two spots rather than one.
 The system first requires that both results from the doublet are valid (i.e. using SNR, width, precision, etc).
 It then must decide if the fit is better using two spots rather than one.
 Given that the two spot model has more parameters it has an advantage over a simpler one spot model.
-The plugin provide various scores to determine if there is sufficient improvement in the fit to accept the more complex two spot model.
+The plugin provides various scores to determine if there is sufficient improvement in the fit to accept the more complex two spot model.
 The acceptance scores are described below.

 .. index:: Adjusted Coefficient of Determination